drawdb-io/docs/docs/share.md

 :::

-To learn more about gists, please, refer to the [GitHub Documentation](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists).
+To learn more about gists please refer to the [GitHub Documentation](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists).

 In case you want to delete a gist, you can click the `Unshare` button.

-Additionally, the gist does not get synced with your working diagram unless you re-share.
+Additionally, the gist does not get synced with your working diagram unless you re-share by clicking the `Share` button again.